sbardian/graphql-test/README.md

 done         | Boolean
 priority     | Number

-And frontend developer is counting on you to implement the following operations:
+And the frontend developer is counting on you to implement the following operations:
 1. Get a a list of todos
 2. Create todo
 3. Update todo description